intel/linux-sgx/docs/design/sgx2.md

 right away.
 That leads to “Dynamic Regions” as described in the following section.

-**NOTE:** Privileged software is required to understand the enclave memory layout (expressed in the form of “Dynamic Region”) to some extent, which however doesn’t constitute dependencies between the tRTS and the privileged software.
-In other words, privileged software assumes an enclave to request memory in a “certain” way (as conveyed via “Dynamic Regions”), which if not followed by an enclave, would lead to subpar performance or crash of the enclave, but otherwise wouldn’t break the privileged software anyhow.

 #### Dynamic Regions

-**Note:** This part is not yet implemented.
+**Note:** This part is not yet implemented, although page fault based allocation is implemened in current OOT driver.
+The dynamic region is proposed here as concept to optimize performance.
+The exact form and shape of its implementation may be impacted by SGX patches for mainline kernel.
+One possible alternative is reusing or mimicing mmap interface to define dynamic-region-like structure to track dynamic enclave memory allocation.

-The idea of an ideal page allocation protocol/flow is depicted in [the figure \#PF Based Page Allocation](#anchor-69) below.
-In the process of allocating *n* pages, the 1<sup>st</sup> EACCEPT (i.e.
+An ideal page allocation protocol/flow is depicted in [the figure \#PF Based Page Allocation](#anchor-69) below.
+In the process of allocating *n* pages, the 1st EACCEPT (i.e.
 EACCEPT<sub>0</sub>) triggers a \#PF, privileged software responses by EAUG’ing all *n* pages, then the enclave is resumed and the whole sequence of EACCEPTs succeed right away.